YugabyteDB-University/YugabyteDB-Fundamentals/README.md

   - 3) `.\start_all.sh zone`

 **I'm still running into issues.
 Where can I find help and support?**
-- You can ask questions our community Slack in the #training channel at [YugabyteDB Community Slack](https://join.slack.com/t/yugabyte-db/shared_invite/zt-xbd652e9-3tN0N7UG0eLpsace4t1d2A/).
+- You can ask questions our community Slack in the #training channel at [YugabyteDB Community Slack](https://join.slack.com/t/yugabyte-db/shared_invite/zt-xbd652e9-3tN0N7UG0eLpsace4t1d2A/?utm_source=gitpod&utm_medium=notebook).

 ---
 ### Release notes
 Notes regarding updates to this repository.
+- 202430131
+  - Update to 2.20.1
-- 2023.12.19
+- 20231219
   - Fixes to start and destroy scripts
-- 2023.12.15
+- 20231215
   - TPCC